 Most cases of acute mediastinitis either are due to esophageal perforation or occur after median sternotomy for cardiac surgery.
 Patients with esophageal rupture are acutely ill with chest pain and dyspnea due to the mediastinal infection.
 The esophageal rupture can occur spontaneously or as a complication of esophagoscopy or the insertion of a Blakemore tube.
 Appropriate treatment consists of exploration of the mediastinum with primary repair of the esophageal tear and drainage of the pleural space and the mediastinum.

 The incidence of mediastinitis after median sternotomy is 0.4–5.0%.
 Patients most commonly present with wound drainage.
-Other presentations include sepsis and a ...
+Other presentations include ...